Some chsnges in USSR engines.

 Main metro train series in ex USSR countries is 81-717/81-714.
 Introduced in 1970 it still or was in use in such cities as Moscow, Kiev, Minsk, Budapesht, Praha etc. http://ru.wikipedia.org/wiki/%D0%92%D0%B0%D0%B3%D0%BE%D0%BD_%D0%BC%D0%B5%D1%82%D1%80%D0%BE_81-717/714

-#3 Updated by Voyager1 almost 9 years ago
+#3 Updated by Voyager1 over 9 years ago

 As I said, it's not about absolute accuracy.
 There are a lot of engines depicted as a country's own but IRL have been produced elsewhere.
 Just to give you some examples: